tigerbull79/OresomeBattles-Maps/README.md

 If you would like to submit your own map, feel free to make a pull request!

-You may make pull requests for existing maps, but it's likely that they will not be accepted.
+You may make pull requests for existing mapgs, but it's likely that they will not be accepted.